 The Hobbit is an excellent beginning to the story, and well worth a second viewing.
 I can't vouch for the fancy-pants 48fps, but it does an excellent job of showing you the wonders of Middle Earth and the adventures of its inhabitants.
 I plan on seeing it again very soon.

-Labels: Movie reviews
+Filed under: Movie reviews

 13 December 2012